urbit/urbit.org-reloaded/content/using/operations/hosting.md

    $ sudo ufw app list
    ```
  - Next we'll configure ufw to allow connections via ssh and to allow Urbit to use the standard web port when the firewall is enabled,
- as well as opening a port that we'll later use for Ames, Urbit's p2p protocol.
+ as well as opening a port that we'll later specify for your urbit to use to communicate directly with other ships.
    ```
    $ sudo ufw allow OpenSSH
    $ sudo ufw allow www